256dpi/processing-mqtt/README.md

 - **`MQTTClient#subscribe(String topic)`**
 - **`MQTTClient#subscribe(String topic, int qos)`**

-Subscribes to the supplied topic using the optionally provided QoS level.
-The QoS level defaults to `0`.
+Subscribes to the supplied topic using the optionally provided QoS level that defaults to `0`.

 - **`MQTTClient#unsubscribe(String topic)`**